#{ServerName}

 Camber Sands, East Sussex

-Near to the ancient Cinque Port town of Rye, which also counts on many dog-friendly cafes and pubs, this beautiful beach lined by sand dunes ticks all the boxes for the holidaying hound.
+Near to the ancient Cinque Port town of Rye, which also counts on many dog-friendly cafes and pubs, this beautiful beach lined by dunes ticks all the boxes for the holidaying hound.
 Find out even more about Sussex with our ultimate guide to dog-friendly beaches in Sussex.

 Good to know